T T

 The Ethnographic Museum will become an institution open to all social groups.

-The museum will conduct extensive educational and popularization activities, not only in its premises, but also outside.
+The Museum will conduct extensive educational and promotional activities, not only in its headquarters but also beyond it.

-The museum will use the potential and experience of its employees, who will become experts in regionalism, ethnography, anthropology, art history, museology, local heritage for many communities.
+The Museum will utilise the potential and experience of its employees, who will become experts in regionalism, ethnography, anthropology, art history, museology, and local heritage to many circles.

-The museum will raise its profile by becoming a significant scientific institution, initiating and organizing scientific activities, in cooperation with other museums, scientific institutions, universities, non-governmental organizations and conducting scientific research.
+The Museum will raise its status through becoming a significant scientific institution by initiating and organising scientific activities in collaboration with other museums, scientific institutions, universities, non-governmental organisations, and by conducting scientific research.

-The Museum will become, in cooperation with Malopolska's cultural institutions, a significant center for regional education in Poland, at the same time emphasizing the preservation of cultural achievements and promoting the distinctiveness of the inhabitants of all ethnographic groups from the Malopolska area.
+In cooperation with cultural institutions in Lesser Poland, the Museum will become a significant centre for regional education in Poland, focusing on preserving cultural achievements and promoting the distinctiveness of residents from all ethnographic groups in the Lesser Poland region.

-The museum will provide substantive support to associations and organizations and will patronize events promoting traditional culture and regionalism.
+The Museum will provide expert support to associations and organisations and will act as patron for events promoting traditional culture and regionalism.

 Monika Dudek